python/cpython/Doc/library/multiprocessing.rst

    handler which sends output to :data:`sys.stderr` using format ``'[%(levelname)s/%(processName)s] %(message)s'``.
 (The logger allows use of the non-standard ``'%(processName)s'`` format.)
-Message sent to this logger will not by default propogate to the root logger.
+Message sent to this logger will not by default propagate to the root logger.

    Note that on Windows child processes will only inherit the level of the parent process's logger -- any other customization of the logger will not be